pkdone/mongo-connection-check/README.md

 ![Screenshot of the mongo-connection-check tool](.tool_pic.png)

-This tool is based on the [Some Tips for Diagnosing Client Connection Issues for MongoDB Atlas](http://pauldone.blogspot.com/2019/12/tips-for-atlas-connectivity.html) blog post.
+This tool is based on the blog post [Some Tips for Diagnosing Client Connection Issues for MongoDB Atlas](http://pauldone.blogspot.com/2019/12/tips-for-atlas-connectivity.html).

 ## Downloads